We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 Gondola Rides at the Venetian

-Another popular spot on the Strip is the Venetian for their gondola rides.
+Another popular spot in Las Vegas is the Venetian for their gondola rides.

 It’s a little slice of Italy right here in fabulous Las Vegas!